-What Donald Trump means for legal weed in Washington state: We ask a pot pioneer
+What Trump means for legal weed here in Washington: We ask a pot pioneer

 Q: When do you think pot will be legalized nationally?

 A: I think 10 years is a good number.
-Here we are four years into this experiment … granted it’s only the tip of the iceberg but we finally have this data disproving so many fears and propaganda.
+Here we are four years into this experiment … granted it’s only the tip of the iceberg, but we finally have this data disproving so many fears and propaganda.
 Once we have more robust data I don’t see how people can keep this substance prohibited.
 I think in 10 years we’ll see some form of federal legalization because it allows some interstate commerce.
-We’ll just have everything grown (outdoors) in northern California and they can supply the rest of the country … It’s going to make a lot more sense.
-I believe one percent of Colorado’s overall energy use is by indoor cannabis growers using massive amounts of energy.
+We’ll just have everything grown (outdoors) in Northern California and they can supply the rest of the country … It’s going to make a lot more sense.
+I believe 1 percent of Colorado’s overall energy use is by indoor cannabis growers using massive amounts of energy.
 Just like avocados and almonds, most of our cannabis should be grown in California and trucked to us.

 Q: Isn’t it sad that pioneers in our states could get left by the wayside?

 A: There’s a lot of potential for sadness.
-Eventually federal legalization is going to happen and if you’re not the best of the best in Colorado and Washington you’re probably not going to have your business for much longer.
+Eventually federal legalization is going to happen and if you’re not the best of the best in Colorado and Washington, you’re probably not going to have your business for much longer.

 Q: What does Donald Trump mean for legal weed?

 A: I’m one of the voices that doesn’t believe Trump means the end of the legal marijuana experiment.
-He has been very clear he’s prostates’ rights.
+He has been very clear he’s pro-states’ rights.
 (Trump’s nominee for U.S. Attorney General) Jeff Sessions had mixed messages in his Senate confirmation hearings (this week).
 Given all their other priorities, I can’t imagine where that leaves them time for legalization.
 They can read polls from the nation’s most legitimate pollsters saying the nation as a whole wants legalization.
 The last election was such a definitive win, with eight of nine states voting for legalization (of recreational or medical marijuana).
 Are you really going to go after weed when medical marijuana is now legal in Arkansas?
 I think it’s past the tipping point.

 Q: Your favorite interview?

 A: After 15 years of requesting interviews with Willie Nelson (Baca was previously a music critic) I got an hour on the tour bus with Willie in San Diego … I ended up with such a spectacular experience at a table opposite him in the Honeysuckle Rose.
-I told him ‘I love your music but I want to spend all my time talking about cannabis.’
-He said, ‘all right, go for it.’
+I told him, ‘I love your music but I want to spend all my time talking about cannabis.’
+He said, ‘All right, go for it.’
 I appreciated hearing him talk about his first experience with the plant.
 He had a booze problem and he smoked too much and was playing rough and tumble roadhouses around Fort Worth when he found cannabis was a substance that didn’t make him crazy or put him in compromising positions that getting hammered on alcohol does.
 It was a compelling story and it was also my story.
 Once I did discover cannabis four or five years ago I learned instantly this is my intoxicant of choice.
 More and more, as I talk to people I realize I’m just one of many.

 Q: The most surprising thing you learned on the job?

-A: I think it all comes down to reefer madness and going back to your own high school education and thinking about all the (nonsense) we’ve been told about cannabis destroying lives.
+A: I think it all comes down to reefer madness and going back to your own high-school education and thinking about all the (nonsense) we’ve been told about cannabis destroying lives.
 Of course weed is not without its dangers and not for everyone.
 But when I finally dug into the beat and talked to doctors and researchers about what we know, and then learned about the Nixon administration and how they pretty much made up the War on Drugs and started a smear campaign against cannabis.

 I grew up as a pretty good kid.
 I kept my nose clean.
 I trusted presidents and teachers and then to have my world view shattered made me more cynical…We’re about to say goodbye to our first living president who said cannabis is no more dangerous than alcohol.

 I’m thrilled to be part of a movement that helped to spread fact-based, science-based quality information on a substance so maligned over the decades.
 If in the end I helped stamped out any misinformation about weed then I did my job.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.